 They're not all created equal.
 You need to find one who knows about diabetes.
 To make the right match, look for someone with:

-Proper certification: She should be certified by a program that’s verified by the National Commission for Certifying Agencies.
+Proper certification: They should be certified by a program that’s verified by the National Commission for Certifying Agencies.
 These include:

 - American Council on Exercise

 Some groups have specialty certifications for training people with medical needs, including diabetes.
 The American Council on Exercise’s medical exercise specialist is one.